ZenWave360/ZenWave360.github.io/pages/Event-Driven-Architectures/API-First-AsyncAPI.md

 ### Reusing Configurations: Operation Traits, Message Traits...

-Operation Traits, Message Traits are an excelent way to reuse chunks of configuration between different operations or messages.
+Operation Traits, Message Traits are an excellent way to reuse chunks of configuration between different operations or messages.

 For instance if various messages share some common headers, you can configure them as Message Traits: